Diggstown (TV series): International release

 BET+ acquired U.S. streaming rights to the series in April 2020.
-Fox acquired the U.S. television broadcast rights for the series in January 2021.
+Fox acquired the U.S. television broadcast rights for the series in January 2021, however this never occurred and the show wasn't aired on the network during the 2021-22 television season.
+BET later on started airing the series on linear television in the US in January 2024.

 Reception

-The series has received positive reviews.
+The series has received at least one positive review.
 The Globe and Mail called the series "a charming, no-glitz legal drama".